Paola-Ballon/Social-Sustainability-Global-Database-v2.0/README.md

 4. **Data Processing**: In this step, users execute scripts that perform further data processing tasks.
 These tasks may include cleaning, transforming, or manipulating the data to fit the requirements of the Social Sustainability Global Database.
 5. **Data Merge**: This final step involves merging all processed data into a single dataset, ensuring consistency and readiness for analysis.
 Users will need to run the provided scripts that automatically handle the merging process.

-For a detailed explanation of each block, please refer to the "SSGD v2.0 replication guidelines.docx" file in this repository.
+For a detailed explanation of each block, please refer to the "SSGD v2.0 Technical Notes.docx" file in this repository.

 ## Data Sources